 Institutional members shall not vote or hold office.

-Institutional membership shall be available at the national level and an institutional member may support one or more chapters, subject to policies established by the national board of directors.
+Institutional membership shall be available subject to policies established by the national board of directors (hereinafter, the “Board”).
 Candidates for institutional membership shall be approved by the Society's executive director.

 Section Five.
 Student members shall be: